nirajp82/Redis/01_02_Node_LogicalDatabase_Slot.md

    127.0.0.1:7000> SELECT 1
    OK
    ```
+If you connect to a Redis server without explicitly selecting a logical database (using the SELECT command), all keys and entries will be stored in the default logical database, which is database 0.
+In Redis, database indexing starts from 0, so database 0 is the default logical database where keys and data are stored if no specific database is selected.

+However, it is generally considered good practice to select a specific database for your application.
+This will help to keep your data organized and prevent conflicts with other applications that may be using the same Redis instance.

 #### Step 4: Executing the Command
 Now that the client is connected to Node A and has selected logical database 1, it can execute the command to set the key: